vatpac-technology/sops/docs/aerodromes/Hobart.md

 ## Cambridge (YCBG)

-HB ADC and/or HB SMC is resposible for clearances into and out of Cambridge (YCBG).
+Due to it's close proximity, HB ADC & SMC are resposible for clearances into and out of Cambridge (YCBG), which sits inside the Hobart class D control zone.

+### Departures
-Prior to leaving the apron, aircraft will establish communications with HB SMC for Airways Clearance.
+Prior to leaving the apron, all outbound aircraft will establish communications with **HB SMC** for Airways Clearance.

+All IFR Aircraft departing Cambridge shall be assigned a **Visual Departure** or one of Hobart's **Procedural SIDs**.

+!!! note
+    Both VFR and IFR aircraft require a clearance to operate in class D airspace (even if this is an implied clearance to depart a leg of the circuit).
+The examples below show an IFR aircraft departing.

 !!!
 Example
     **NDR:** "Hobart Ground, NDR, for Devonport, Request Clearance"
-    **HB ADC:** "NDR, Cleared to Devonport via KANLI flight plan route, KANLI3 Departure, Climb via SID A045, Squawk 4432" `AIP GEN 3.4`
+    **HB SMC:** "NDR, Cleared to Devonport via KANLI flight plan route, KANLI3 Departure, Climb via SID A045, Squawk 4432" `AIP GEN 3.4`

-When ready to taxi and prior to leaving the apron aircraft must contact HB ADC, advising intended runway for departure and receipt of YMHB ATIS, to obtain TFC information.
+When ready to taxi and prior to leaving the apron aircraft must contact **HB ADC**, advising intended runway for departure and receipt of YMHB ATIS, to obtain traffic information.

 !!!
 Example
-    **NDR:** "Hobart Tower, NDR, Cambridge Runway 32, Hobart Information D"
+    **NDR:** "Hobart Tower, NDR, taxiing Cambridge Runway 32, received Hobart Information D"
     **HB ADC:** "NDR, No reported IFR traffic, report ready"
     **NDR:** "Wilco, NDR"
     `AIP GEN 3.4`

-Landing and Takeoff clearances are not given.
-ACFT will remain clear of active runway and report ready to HB ADC.
-Aircraft must not enter ACTIVE runway and become airborne until departure instructions have been issued.
+Takeoff clearances are not given.
+Aircraft will remain clear of the active runway and report ready to HB ADC.
+Aircraft must not enter an active runway or become airborne until departure instructions have been issued.

 !!!
 Example
     **NDR:** "NDR, Ready"